Azure/azure-webpubsub/docs/concepts/performance.md

 For every event, it formulates an HTTP POST request to the registered upstream and expects an HTTP response.

 > [!NOTE]
-> Web Pub Sub also supports HTTP 2.0 for upstream events delivering.
-The below result is tested using HTTP 1.1 .
+> Web PubSub also supports HTTP 2.0 for upstream events delivering.
+The below result is tested using HTTP 1.1.
 If your app server supports HTTP 2.0, the performance will be better.

 #### Echo